 Where to eat prosciutto in Italy

 Prosciutto crudo can be found country-wide, but certain regions have their own special variant.
 Head to Emilia-Romagna for parma ham, try Friuli-Venezia Giulia for prosciutto di San Daniele, and South Tyrol for speck.
+This would pair perfectly with some Prosecco from Italy.

 You may know this cheese better by the name “parmesan,” though this name is usually given to products made outside of the traditional areas of production in Italy.
 Therefore, if you buy a product called Parmigiano-Reggiano, you know you have the real deal.